mkgold/manifold-docs/contents/authors/rights.md

 ### Unpublished Works
 Permission is required from the rights holder for any amount of unpublished archival materials quoted, such as private correspondence and manuscripts.

+### Unpublished Interviews
+*	Be they audio, video, or transcribed, you may need permission from your institution's interview review board (if applicable) and the interviewee(s).
+Some publishers will require written confirmation from each party, others only your confirmation that all parties were agreeable to your use of the material.
+You will also need consent from any party who taped, recorded, or transcribed the sessions in question.
+If you are not reproducing direct quotes or have altered/obfuscated the names of those interviewed, formal permission may not be necessary.
+Check with your publisher on how best to proceed.

 ### Photographs
 Photographs other than the author’s own require permission.
 Exceptions are screen captures and promotional publicity stills for films, which are considered fair use under the justification that they are small parts of a much larger whole.
 If there is a credit line or copyright notice to the publicity photo, your publisher *must* be consulted and will determine if it requires permission.
 Fair use *does not* apply to photographs of staged performances.
 Permission for material from websites follows the same guidelines as material from printed sources unless the content is explicitly designated as open access or public domain.